shinedark/LetsmakeAndreaSing/DEPLOYMENT.md

 ## Quick Setup

-1. **Push to GitHub**: Push this repository to GitHub with the name "claudio-y-gornkonski"
+1. **Push to GitHub**: Push this repository to GitHub with the name "gronkosky"

 2. **Enable GitHub Pages**:
    - Go to your repository Settings